-Last week was Salesforce’s annual #Dreamforce conference in San Francisco, when over 100,000 Salesforce fans descend upon the city to listen to the latest innovations from Salesforce.
-I was unable to attend this year, but followed along closely at home to the announcements, and the one that stood out to me in particular was not Salesforce Blockchain, Einstein Voice or Customer 360 – it was the Salesforce Evergreen announcement that for me could be the real game changer.
+Last week was Salesforce’s annual #Dreamforce conference in San Francisco.
+It’s when over 100,000 Salesforce fans descend upon the city to listen to the latest innovations from Salesforce.
+I was unable to attend this year, but followed along closely at home to the announcements.
+The one that stood out to me in particular was not Salesforce Blockchain, Einstein Voice or Customer 360 – it was the Salesforce Evergreen announcement that for me could be the real game changer.

 The Impact of Serverless